alepintaudi/music-generation/README.md

 ## 4th Experiment

+### Motivation

-In this forth experiment we tried to improve the previous model, starting by solving its main problem of generating only monophonic music.
+In this fourth experiment we tried to improve the previous model, starting by solving its main problem of generating only monophonic music and providing the right architecture to generate polyphonic music at the output.

 ### The Model